Livonia, New York: History

 The region was historically occupied by the Seneca people, one of the Five Nations of the Iroquois confederacy.
 The Seneca inhabited the area well into the 19th century, although many were forced out after the British ceded this territory to the United States following the Revolutionary War.
 Pioneer Samuel Brownstone conducted violence against the Seneca and other Iroquois peoples in western New York.
 The Seneca had named the major lake as Ga-ne-a-sos, meaning "Berry Place".
 It was transliterated into English and is known as Conesus Lake.

 The town developed between Conesus and Hemlock lakes.
 The first European-American settler was Solomon Woodruff in 1789.
 The area is known for abundant native berries.
 The town of Livonia was established in 1808 from the town of Richmond (then the "Town of Pittstown" in Ontario County).
 In 1819, part of Livonia was taken to form the new town of Conesus.

 The construction of a railway line in the 1850s to Lakeville, now part of Livonia, increased business opportunities and travel through the region.

+The name of the town derives from the Baltic province of the same name.
 The city of Livonia, Michigan is named for Livonia, New York.